al-muzengi/muze_notes_backend/README.md

-This is a working backend API for a NotesApp prototype.There is no data persistence as of now.
-The default route for all intents and purposes has been modified to "/api/notes".
+# This is the backend API for the Notes application .
+Data storage in the cloud database MONGODB Atlas.